UserScape/doctrine-bundle/readme.md

 	}

+> **Note:** You can run your Doctrine migrations with the usual "php artisan migrate" command.

 ### Doctrine CLI

 Copy the **doctrine** file from the bundle's directory into your Laravel base directory (the same directory as Artisan).